We are losing our glaciers

 When old ice melts, it sets a lot of things free.
 I wrote a post on hidden things in the ice some time ago.

 The melting of the ice might have unforeseen consequences, and we really should be aware of that.
-Illnesses known but also unknown to modern men might suddenly stick up their head and it could very well be that we cannot cope.
+Illnesses known but also unknown to modern men might suddenly stick up their heads and it could very well be that we cannot cope.

 We are finding animal remains in the thawing ice.
 Some of these animals have not been around since the last ice age.
 About 17,000 years ago, the last ice age was coming to a close, then a comet struck near Greenland and the northern area of Canada, plunging the earth into what we call the Younger Dryas event.